-Saffron in Afghanistan
+Saffron in Afghanistan in herat

 Saffron is the world’s most expensive spice in terms of weight.
 The spice is actually the dried stigma (tiny threadlike strands) of the “Crocus sativus Linnaeus”.
 Each stigma is very small, and tens of thousands of individual strands go into a single ounce of the spice; since the stigmas are hand-picked from the individual flowers, saffron high cost becomes more understandable